dendzamer/TodoApp/README.md

 # TodoApp
-This is a repository to accommodate
+This is a repository to accommodate work for TodoApp API which is created during the course on .net WebApi